PAIR-code/knowyourdata/website/src/docs.md

 - Is my dataset balanced across various attributes?

-{% include partials/info-box title: 'NOTE', text: "The initial external release of Know Your Data supports image datasets from the TensorFlow datasets catalog.
+{% include partials/info-box title: 'NOTE', text: "The initial external release of Know Your Data supports image datasets supported by the TensorFlow Datasets API.
 We plan to support text and tabular datasets soon."S %}

 <a name="ui-overview"></a>